AschHarwood/text_explorer/.ipynb_checkpoints/readme-checkpoint.md

 ## The Data

 I used a political news dataset I developed for a number of previous projects.
 It contains roughly 200,000 artiles published in 2019 from 12 sources.
+Download the entire lightly processed dataset [here](https://politicalnews.nyc3.digitaloceanspaces.com/domain_stop_removed_bias_text.csv)

 While news may not be the useful corpus for creating advocacy messages, the techniques should apply to any corpus we can analyze.
 Further, news stories are inherently abstractions (in the best case scenario) of reality.